Taking a Closer Look at Forming Methods

-A lot of claims are being circulated about the superiority of hydroformed hose.
+A lot of claims are being circulated about the superiority of hydro formed hose.
 Like many such claims, however, closer inspection reveals the truth of the matter: Hydroforming is just one of many proven methods of corrugating tubing.
-Each forming method has its own unique characteristics, and each product should be evaluated in terms of desired final hose capability, not generalized forming specifications.
+Each forming method has its unique characteristics, and each product should be evaluated in terms of desired final hose capability, not generalized forming specifications.
 For example, light-duty, thin-wall hose can be more easily corrugated via hydroforming than by full mechanical forming.
-However, thin-wall hose sacrifices ruggedness, higher-pressure capability and increased corrosion life.
+However, thin-wall hose sacrifices ruggedness, higher-pressure capability, and increased corrosion life.
 Heavy-duty industrial-grade hose can be formed at high speeds and with excellent quality via full mechanical methods.

-The most important consideration in selecting corrugated hose is the consistent quality and durability of the product and the proven track record of support provided by the manufacturer.
-Precision Hose & Expansion Joints outline some of the differences between hydroforming and mechanical forming of corrugated hose.
+The most important consideration in selecting a corrugated hose is the consistent quality and durability of the product and the proven track record of support provided by the manufacturer.
+Precision Hose & Expansion Joints outline some of the differences between the hydroforming and mechanical forming of corrugated hose.

 COMPARISON OF FORMING METHODS: PLUS & MINUS

 - Reduced fatigue life due to irregular convolution pattern.